 - The principal may approve "pre-arranged excused" absences which are "excused" but planned in advance.
 "Excused absences" are defined in paragraph I.D.1.a. of this Student Progression Plan and in the Code of Student Conduct.
 The principal shall have the final authority to grant or deny "pre-arranged excused" absences. - Situations warranting a pre-arranged excused absence shall be for any absence which would be considered "excused."
-Supporting documentation shall be required. - Students who have a pre-arranged excused absence shall not be eligible for perfect attendance.

-- Approved pre-arranged excused absences may not exceed three (3) days.
-Students who do not return within five (5) days after a pre-arranged excused absence may be withdrawn for non-attendance. - Arrangements for make-up work shall be made in advance with the instructor of each class.
+Supporting documentation shall be required. - Students who have a pre-arranged excused absence shall not be eligible for perfect attendance. - Approved pre-arranged excused absences may not exceed three (3) days. - Arrangements for make-up work shall be made in advance with the instructor of each class.
 The student is responsible for the completion of all work.
 Each teacher shall cooperate as feasible by making assignments, grading materials, and recording grades.
 Each teacher shall set a timeline for receiving the student's work for credit, and this timeline shall not exceed twice the number of days of absence.
 Unexcused pre-arranged absences may be considered "accounted for unexcused" and may not be eligible for credit for make-up work.